caojen/yah/README.md

 ## Description
 YAH is a tool based on ``airodump-ng`` running on Raspberry.
-It captures all the outputs of ``airodump-ng`` and tries to format them into structed data.
+It captures all the outputs of ``airodump-ng`` and tries to format them into structured data.
 In the previous implementation, we found that because ``airodump-ng`` flushes the screen so fast that it causes lots of resource of our system, especially CPU.
 Hence, YAH is built for solving all these problems.